1.0 Introduction

 Install VCert CLI from Venafi.
 For more details, refer to the VCert CLI for Venafi Trust Protection Platform or VCert CLI for Venafi as a Service to get started with the command line utility.

-Configure the Venafi account with Security Principal in Venafi for interacting with VCert/API.
+Configure the Venafi account with a Security Principal in Venafi for interacting with VCert/API.

 3.0 Configure Fortanix DSM